Freediving blackout: Shallow water blackout

 Staged image showing how victims may black out quietly underwater, often going unnoticed.

-Otherwise unexplained blackouts underwater have been associated with the practice of hyperventilation.
+Otherwise unexplained underwater blackouts have been associated with the practice of hyperventilation.
 Survivors of shallow water blackouts often report using hyperventilation as a technique to increase the time they can spend underwater.
-Hyperventilation, or over-breathing, involves breathing faster and/or deeper than the body naturally demands and is often used by divers in the mistaken belief that this will increase oxygen saturation.
-Although this appears true intuitively, under normal circumstances the breathing rate dictated by the body alone already leads to 98–99% oxygen saturation of the arterial blood and the effect of over-breathing on the oxygen intake is minor.
-What is really happening differs from divers' understanding; these divers are extending their dive by postponing the body's natural breathing mechanism, not by increasing oxygen load.
-The mechanism is as follows:
+Hyperventilation, or over-breathing, involves breathing faster and/or deeper than the body naturally demands, and is often used by divers in the mistaken belief that this will increase oxygen saturation.
+Although this appears to be intuitively true, the breathing rate dictated by the body alone under normal circumstances already leads to 98–99% oxygen saturation of the arterial blood, and the effect of over-breathing on the oxygen intake is minor.
+What instead happens is that divers are extending their dive by postponing the body's natural breathing mechanism, not by increasing oxygen load.

-The primary urge to breathe is triggered by rising carbon dioxide (CO_{2}) levels in the bloodstream.
+This mechanism begins with the primary urge to breathe, triggered by rising carbon dioxide (CO_{2}) levels in the bloodstream.
 Carbon dioxide builds up in the bloodstream when oxygen is metabolized and it needs to be expelled as a waste product.
 The body detects carbon dioxide levels very accurately and relies on this as the primary trigger to control breathing.
-Hyperventilation artificially depletes the resting concentration of carbon dioxide causing a low blood carbon dioxide condition called hypocapnia.
+Hyperventilation artificially depletes the resting concentration of carbon dioxide, causing a low blood carbon dioxide condition called hypocapnia.
 Hypocapnia reduces the reflexive respiratory drive, allowing the delay of breathing and leaving the diver susceptible to loss of consciousness from hypoxia.
 For most healthy people, the first sign of low oxygen levels is a greyout or unconsciousness: there is no bodily sensation that warns a diver of an impending blackout.

-Significantly, victims drown quietly underwater without alerting anyone to the fact that there is a problem and are typically found on the bottom as shown in the staged image above.
+Significantly, victims often drown quietly underwater, without alerting anyone to the fact that there is a problem, and are typically found on the bottom as shown in the staged image above.
 Survivors of shallow water blackout are typically puzzled as to why they blacked out.
 Pool life guards are trained to scan the bottom for the situation shown.

 The diagram above shows the O_{2} and CO_{2} levels (partial pressures) in the blood over the duration of a safe dive.
 Stabilisation of O_{2} and CO_{2} levels through normal breathing are shown on the left.
 The dive ends safely when the diver is forced to the surface by an urgent need to breathe.